• Skip to main content

 Bengal

-Looking like a wild cat this feline is very playful, loving and full of personality.
-Bengals love to climb and are very intelligent cats.
-The Bengal is a hybrid of the domestic cat and leopard cat which explains it’s distinctive markings.
+Looking like a wild cat this feline is very playful, loving, and full of personality.
+The Bengal is a hybrid of the domestic cat and leopard cat which explains its distinctive markings.
+Like these big cats, Bengals have long tails that help them climb and jump.
+Indeed, Bengals love to climb just like their wild relatives and are extremely active.
+Their tails are thick as well but taper towards the black tip.

 British Shorthair